Guernica (after Picasso) - Bullying in the Playground - Year 5 - drawing and collage on canvas

 E-safety in School

 We use the internet and technology to enhance learning.
-Children can communicate safely online using Google Hang-Outs via our Google Classrooms.
 We include e-safety in the curriculum as part of ICT and Personal, Health and Social Education, including Sex and Relationships Education.

 When logging on, pupils click to agree to terms and conditions before accessing our server or the Internet.
 A 'firewall' restricts searches meaning sites including some social media sites like Facebook cannot be accessed by staff or children in school.
 Nevertheless software is never a catch-all and our first port of call for e-safety is to teach safe use.
-Safe use includes understanding that online activity is not private and that individuals are responsible for what they post, view and participate in.
+Safe use includes understanding that online activity is not private.
+Safe use teaches children that individuals are responsible for what they post, view and participate in.
 Safe use includes only using apps and sites that are appropriate for your age.
 We strongly recommend that as primary age pupils, our children only message each other electronically through Google Hangouts linked to their school @kingsmead email address.